 8. Your Surroundings

-Don’t get us wrong, you can change your surroundings.
+Don’t get us wrong, clutter can attract bed bugs.
 Clothes and extra sheets on the floor give the bed bugs a place to hide, so picking them off and giving them a good wash before putting them away is a good thing.
 After all, if you see a bed bug you can just go ahead and kill it with a good bed bug spray.

 You might even think “I’m going to completely change all my furniture.”
 Perhaps the red and brown fecal stains are just too much to take and you decide to replace the mattress.
 Or maybe you go so far as to wrap up your dresser and send it to the curb.